Boost Your Marketing Strategy by Listening to Your Customers

 Use Customer Recommendations and Experiences in Blog Posts

 Did your product or service really add value to a customer?
 Are they eager to talk about it?
 Marketers should jump on this opportunity to interview customers and profile their experiences with the company’s product or service.
-This is a longer form customer review, but it can become even more effective if it is told in the form of a narrative blog post.
+This is a longer form of customer review, but it can become even more effective if it is told in the form of a narrative blog post.

 Get Social Media Influencers Talking